-The rules labeled insertCoin implement the actions of inserting a dollar or a quarter in the vending machine.
-The strategy insertCoin defined in the module BUYING-STRATS (see Section 11.6) is used to produce the corresponding change in the current marking of the vending machine.
+The following rules implement the actions of inserting a dollar or a quarter in the vending machine.
+The strategy insertCoin defined in the module BUYING-STRATS (see Section 17.7) is used to produce the corresponding change in the current marking of the vending machine.
 Since strategies are applied at the metalevel, both the marking of the vending machine and the coin to be inserted must be first metarepresented using again the META-LEVEL function upTerm.

-The rules buy1Cake, buy1Apple, and buyNitems implement the actions of buying one or more items.
-The strategy onlyNitems defined in the module BUYING-STRATS (see Section 11.6) is used to produce the corresponding change in the current marking of the vending machine.
+The last two rules implement the actions of buying one or more items.
+The strategy onlyNitems defined in the module BUYING-STRATS (see Section 17.7) is used to produce the corresponding change in the current marking of the vending machine.
 Again, since strategies are applied at the metalevel, the marking of the vending machine must be first metarepresented.